 For the treatment of valvular aortic stenosis, a surgical aortic valve replacement, as well as a catheter intervention, can be used.
 A surgical valve replacement is associated with a surgical mortality rate of 3%.
 The Transcatheter Aortic Valve Implantation (TAVI) introduces a biological valve sewn into a stent through the femoral artery or transapically.
 Currently, this process is only used in patients with a high surgical risk.

 Attention: A treatment with only medication does not exist.
 Endocarditis prophylaxy is no longer indicated!

-Aortic valvular replacement if the only effective method in treating artic stenosis.
+Aortic valvular replacement is the only effective method in treating aortic stenosis.

 Complications of Aortic Stenosis